 Besides marijuana and marijuana products, a store can sell immature marijuana plants and seedlings (but not mature plants) and non-marijuana products, such as sodas, candies, baked goods, clothing, and souvenirs.

-The application fee for a marijuana store license will be no more than $250 (nonrefundable).
-The annual fee will be no more than $2,500.
+The application fee for a marijuana store license is $250 (nonrefundable).
+The annual fee is $2,500.

-A Testing Facility License will let you develop, research, and test marijuana and marijuana products.
+A Testing Facility License lets you develop, research, and test marijuana and marijuana products.
 If you have a testing facility license, you cannot have any other adult-use marijuana license.

 The law outlines several requirements for getting any adult-use marijuana license.

 The state will do a criminal history check on every person applying for a license and every person connected to a business license.
 This will include employees, contractors, owners, managers, officers, and support staff.
 Criminal convictions for certain felony drug offenses and crimes involving dishonesty, deception, misappropriation, or fraud (such as embezzlement and theft) will cause disqualification.
 However, the licensing agency will look at rehabilitation, character references, educational success, and the length of time since the conviction for non-drug offenses.

-The state will want to see IRS and Maine income tax returns for the two years before the license application.
+The state will want to see IRS and Maine income tax returns for the four years before the license application.
 Unpaid tax liens levied within five years of the application date will cause the applicant to be disqualified.

 Any business applying for a license must be incorporated or formed under Maine law.

 The following will not be allowed licenses either individually or as part of a business: employees of the agencies that oversee adult-use marijuana, law enforcement or corrections officers, and those who have had medical or recreational licenses revoked in Maine or in any other state.

-Towns will have a lot of control over marijuana businesses.
-Towns will be required to actively opt in to allowing recreational marijuana businesses, meaning that they must have an ordinance in place the explicitly allows adult-use businesses.
+Municipalities -- cities, towns, unincorporated townships -- will have a lot of control over marijuana businesses.
+They will be required to actively opt in to allowing recreational marijuana businesses, meaning that they must have an ordinance in place that explicitly allows adult

-Before the state fully grants a license, the town must give its approval.
+Before the state fully grants a license, the municipality must give its approval.

-Towns must require and approve site plans for all marijuana businesses.
-Towns can also put in place reasonable land use regulations and ordinances.
+Municipalities must require and approve site plans for all marijuana businesses.
+They can also put in place reasonable land use regulations and ordinances.